-Norse mythology is brimming with interesting characters, who continue to capture our imaginations.
-One such character is Heimdall, the mysterious guardian of Asgard, and watchman of the Aesir tribe of Norse gods.
+Heimdall is the mysterious god of Norse mythology, a guardian of Asgard, and a watchman of the Aesir tribe of Norse gods.

 From his home, Himinbjörg, or Heaven Fells, situated at the entrance to Asgard, Heimdall sits on the edge of heaven, keeping watch.
 The sentinel was the guard and protector of the mythical rainbow bridge called the Bifrost.
 This bridge connects Asgard with the human realm, Midgard.

-The protector is forever watching for signs of danger or the beginning of the Norse apocalypse known as Ragnorak.
+The protector is forever watching for signs of danger or the beginning of the Norse apocalypse known as Ragnarok.
 Heimdall is the herald of the Norse apocalypse.

 Who is Heimdall?

-In Norse mythology, Heimdall was a god who was associated with the protection of Asgard, the realm of the gods.
+In Norse mythology, Heimdall was a god associated with the protection of Asgard, the realm of the gods.
 He was said to be the son of nine mothers, who were all daughters of the sea god, Aegir.
-The guardian of Asgard was a highly-skilled warrior and was known for his many impressive abilities.
+The guardian of Asgard was a highly skilled warrior and was known for his many impressive abilities.

-Born at the beginning of time, Heimdall is a member of the Aesir tribe of gods found within the Norse Pantheon.
+Born at the beginning of time, Heimdall is a member of the Aesir tribe of the Norse gods.
 There are three tribes found within the pantheon, the Aseir who were skilled warriors.
 The second group was the Vanir who were gods and goddesses of fertility, wealth, and love.
 Thirdly, there was a race of giants called Jotuns.

 The watchman of Asgard, Heimdall may have at one time belonged to the Vanir tribe of gods, as did several of the Aesir.
 Either way, the watchman whose fortress was situated on the Bifrost, diligently watched over the world.